 - Transform this key location at the intersection of the city’s “Tenderloin” neighborhood, an ambitious new arts and theater district, and the revitalized Mid-Market area by creating a hub for the performing arts and a center of civic activity.

-- Create permanently affordable performance facilities for outstanding emerging and established theater organizations to better reach audiences and achieve long-term sustainability.
+- Create permanently affordable performance facilities for outstanding emerging and established visual and performing arts organizations to better reach audiences and achieve long-term sustainability.

-- Create permanently affordable space for landmark art education organizations.
+- Create permanently affordable space for landmark arts education organizations.

 - providing quality program spaces for local organizations;